Sin2309/data-analysis-project/README.md

     * *2 Kids:* **~4.1%** Conversion Rate (Low)
 * **Channel Strategy:** While Stores drive volume, the **Web** channel is crucial for high-income, childless professionals.

+### 🤖 AI Agent Integration
+We utilized AI Agents to analyze customer clustering and validate our findings.
+* **Prompt:** "Analyze customer clusters based on income and family size to suggest budget reallocation."
+* **AI Insight:** Suggested shifting budget from large families (low conversion) to childless professionals (high conversion).

+#### 🚀 **Recommendations (Action Plan)**
+Based on the AI-Driven Analysis and Dashboard insights:
+1. Stop Wasting Budget: Cease all "Gold/Wine" premium marketing campaigns for families with 2+ children (Negative ROI predicted).
+2. Budget Reallocation: Shift 30% of the budget to strictly target the "Childless Professionals" segment (Income > $70k, 0 Kids).
+3. Channel Pivot: Enhance the Web user experience for the younger, tech-savvy demographic, while maintaining Store inventory for general shoppers.
 ---

 ## 👥 Team Members